So… you’re considering trying out the keto diet to lose those few extra pounds, but you have some questions.

 “What can I eat on the keto diet?” – check out the keto food list here

-And… “How long does it take to get into ketosis?” – read on for this awesome guide
+And… “How can I get into ketosis AND long does it take to get into ketosis?” – read on for this awesome guide

 I’m here to help you answer these questions and get you on the ketosis-train!